 Strathmore drawing pad, 300 series, medium

 * If you can't find Strathmore brand in your area,

-Blick 80lb , Utrecht or any local brands of drawing pads have medium tooth of surface are fine.
+Blick 80lb, Utrecht or any local brands of drawing pads (medium surface) or charcoal drawing pad are fine.

 * No 'New Sprint', 'Bristol' or 'smooth' surface, They don't work well with willow charcoal.

 HB CHARCOAL PENCIL: 'General' brand (Test several HB pencils and choose the hardest/lightest/driest one.
 If you have, 2H is fine, too.)

 WILLOW CHARCOAL STICK (General, Cortes, Winsor Newton or any local brand)